dev-otion-app/global_styles_Tailwind_CSS/README.md

 About
 ====

-This repository shows what is explained in https://dev-otion.com/en/entry/global-styles-in-tailwindcss-through-the-configuration-file
+This repository demonstrates what is explained in https://dev-otion.com/en/entry/global-styles-in-tailwindcss-through-the-configuration-file

 For simplicity's seak, it's running TailwindCSS from scratch.
 If you are using a framework (Vite, Next.js, Angular,...), you must configure TailwindCSS accordingly.